Scam Protection Requires Constant Vigilance

 We do not have to answer the phone when it comes to unknown callers.
 We do not have to respond to unsolicited text messages or emails.
 If we did not initiate the contact, chances are they want something from us.

 Personally, I do not save passwords on any device due to the syncing, and hacking potential.
 I believe it increases vulnerability.
-I also believe it is important to be vary cautious who you hire to file your taxes, and who you give access to when it comes to filing.
+I also believe it is important to be very cautious who you hire to file your taxes, and who you give access to when it comes to filing.
 Unless you have a very complex situation, it is probably best to file your own taxes.
 There is now some very good tax filing software that makes it easier to file, as well as to track any potential errors.

 For those who have a lot of money, of course things are much more complicated, and likely, they will have sophisticated measures in place to protect their accounts.